PrashanthPrince/PrashanthPrince/README.md

 ![](https://komarev.com/ghpvc/?username=PrashanthPrince&style=flat-square)

-I am a Roboticist with a Masters degree in Robotics from King's College London.
+I am a Roboticist with a Masters degree in Robotics from King's College London, United Kingdom.
 My interests include Machine Learning, Computer Vision and Cloud Robotics.
 I come with an experience of working with Machine Learning, ROS, software development and deployment.
 In the past, I have worked as an Associate Software Engineer for 2 years at Solartis Technology Pvt Ltd.